Work-Related Car Accidents in San Antonio

 The distinctions between a workers' compensation claim and a personal injury suit are critical in deciding what kind of action to take after a car accident.
 As you can see, if someone else was clearly at fault, a civil action might better suit your needs, as you can recovery property damage and pain and suffering restitution.
 If the accident was directly related to work tasks and your insurance covers any property damage, then worker's compensation might provide the relief you need during your recovery time.

-To determine what action better helps your situation, call the San Antonio workers' compensation attorney at The Law Offices of George P. Escobedo & Associates, PLLC today.
+To determine what action better helps your situation, call the San Antonio workers' compensation attorney at The Law Office of George P. Escobedo & Associates, PLLC today.

 Committed & Passionate Advocacy